brunodifranco/project-outleto-clustering/README.md

 - <b> Feature Selection</b>: Selecting the best features to use in the ML model by using <a href="https://towardsdatascience.com/feature-selection-using-random-forest-26d7b747597f"> Random Forest</a>.

+- <b> Space Analysis and Dimensionality Reduction</b>:

 - <p align="justify"> <b> Machine Learning Modeling</b>: Training Classification Algorithms with cross-validation.
 The best model was selected to be improved via Bayesian Optimization with Optuna.
 More information in <a href="https://github.com/brunodifranco/project-insuricare-ranking#6-machine-learning-models">Section 6</a>. </p>

 - <b> Model Evaluation</b>: Evaluating the model using two metrics: Precision at K and Recall at K, as well as two curves: Cumulative Gains and Lift Curves.

-- <b> Results</b>: Translating the ML model to financial and business performance.
+- <b>Cluster Exploratory Data Analysis</b>:

-- <p align="justify"> <b> Propensity Score List and Model Deployment </b>: Providing a full list of the 76 thousand customers sorted by propensity score, as well as a Google Sheets that returns propensity score and ranks customers (used for future customers).
+- <p align="justify"> <b>Final Report and Deployment </b>: Providing a full list of the 76 thousand customers sorted by propensity score, as well as a Google Sheets that returns propensity score and ranks customers (used for future customers).
 This is the project's <b>Data Science Product</b>, and it can be accessed from anywhere.
 More information in <a href="https://github.com/brunodifranco/project-insuricare-ranking#7-business-and-financial-results"> Section 7</a>. </p>

 ## 4.2.
 Tools and techniques used:
 - [Python 3.10.8](https://www.python.org/downloads/release/python-3108/), [Pandas](https://pandas.pydata.org/), [Matplotlib](https://matplotlib.org/), [Seaborn](https://seaborn.pydata.org/) and [Sklearn](https://scikit-learn.org/stable/).